-For example, on page 10 it tells how to test the readability of your text with Word.
+For example, page 10 tells how to test the readability of your text with Word.

 I find creating a persona or two can be a very useful exercise to help keep a major white paper on track.

-And on page 31, it describes in detail how to develop a specific “voice” for a website, with many examples that explain attributes, formality, and tone.
+And page 31 describes in detail how to develop a specific “voice” for a website, with many examples that explain attributes, formality, and tone.